-\This Code of Ethics was adopted at the Association of Iowa Fairs, Inc. Convention in December 2002, and revised in December of 2003.
+This Code of Ethics was adopted at the Association of Iowa Fairs, Inc. Convention in December 2002, and revised in December of 2003.
 We, as members of the association, are printing it in our Fairbook as a Guideline for conduct.
 All rules and decisions, whether General and/or Specific, of the Warren County Fair take precedence.

-Requirements for Exhibition of Livestock, Poultry, Birds, Dogs, and Cats at Local 4-H or FFA Exhibitions
+2020 Health Requirements for Exhibition of Livestock, Poultry and Birds at a County 4-H/FFA Fair exhibition

-- 1. Any evidence of warts, ringworm, foot rot, pink eye, draining abscesses or any other contagious or infectious condition will eliminate the animal from the show. - 2.
-No individual Certificate of Veterinary Inspection will be required on animals or poultry exhibited at the County 4-H/FFA fair, but the animals must be inspected when unloaded or shortly thereafter by an accredited veterinarian.
-All animals moving from out of state into an Iowa county 4-H/FFA fair must meet Iowa Animal and Livestock Importation requirements.
-Each show MUST have an official veterinarian. - 3.
-Quarantined animals or animals from quarantined herds cannot be exhibited. - 4.
+Any evidence of warts, ringworm, foot rot, pink eye, draining abscesses or any other contagious or infectious condition will eliminate the animal from the show.

+No individual Certificate of Veterinary Inspection will be required on Iowa origin animals or poultry exhibited at County 4-H/FFA FAIR, but the animals must be inspected when unloaded or shortly thereafter by an accredited veterinarian.
+Swine are required to be inspected either before being unloaded or before leaving a designated isolation and inspection area (prior to mixing with any other pigs).
+All animals moving from out of state into an Iowa county 4H/FFA fair must meet Iowa Animal and Livestock Important requirements.
+Each show must have an official veterinarian.

+Quarantined animals or animals from quarantined herds cannot be exhibited.

 Official identification listed on a Certificate of Veterinary Inspection required for all cattle and bison of any age coming in from out of state used for rodeos, recreational events, shows and exhibitions.